Siva369IT/Pdf-well/README.md

 Libraries: PyMuPDF, ReportLab, python-docx, python-pptx, Pillow, PyPDF2, base64, zipfile

----

-📂 How to Run
+📂 How to Run:

 pip install -r requirements.txt streamlit run app.py

 ✅ No file is stored on the server.
 Everything is processed instantly and securely.

----

-👨‍💻 Credits
+👨‍💻 Credits:

-Built with ❤️ by:

-Pavan Sri Sai Mondem

 Siva Satyamsetti

-Uma Satyam Mounika Sapireddy

-Bhuvaneswari Devi Seru

-Chandu Meela